PiotrJustyna/road-to-orleans/8/readme.md

 * Internally the ports are defaulted and externally an available one is selected.
 ![Dynamo table info](imgs/2.png)
-* A sample of the dynamo data is displayed above, the cluster id acts as a unique identifier for each cluster.
-So multiple clusters can be stored in the same table if the user wishes.
+* A sample of the dynamo data is displayed above, the cluster id acts as a unique identifier for each cluster, in dynamo it's referred to as a DeploymentId.
+So multiple clusters can be stored in the same table if the user wishes but the cluster id must be different.
 Clusters can also contain different versions of silos eg for testing purposes.

-### Running Silo local -> Aws Cluster
+### Local Silo joining ECS Cluster of Silos

 * Authenticate with aws in your terminal and make sure your environment variables are set.
-As in example 7, the following scripts can be used to run silos locally:
+As in example 7, the following scripts can be used to run silos locally alongside the ECS silos:

 * `./run-docker-silo.sh`
 * `./run-local-silo.sh`